Skip to main content

 Acadians/Cajuns

-Bourgeois, Landry, LeBlanc, Brun, Bourg, Gaudet, Melanson, Teriau/Terriot, Gautrot/Gautreau, Dugas, Doucet, Boudrot/Boudreau, Aucoin, Blanchard, Richard, Trahan, d'Entremont, Guilbeau, Babin, Bernard
+Bourgeois, Landry, LeBlanc, Brun, Bourg, Gaudet, Melanson, Teriau/Terriot, Gautrot/Gautreau, Dugas, Boudrot/Boudreau, Aucoin, Blanchard, Richard, Trahan, d'Entremont, Guilbeau, Babin, Bernard

 recent Cape Verdean immigrants